 A Spoonful of Sugar Helps the Medicine Go Down.Mary Poppins

-- Can you improve the environment where you’re doing the task?
+- Can we improve the environment where we’re doing the task?

-- Can you reward yourself for doing the job?
+- Can we reward ourselves for doing the job?

-- Have you thought how much better you’ll feel when its done?
+- Have we thought how much better we’ll feel when its done?

-- Can you turn it into a game?
+- Can we turn it into a game?

 Some I met recently puts on her favourite TV show whilst ironing because it helps her get through a task she dislikes.